Chapter 29:

 I was praised for not reaching out to Aika for a long time.

-Not to her, not even to my own family.
 Because of that restraint, I was granted a brief reprieve from my spiritual fasting.

 As if longing for connection could be switched on and off like a reward system.

 My interactions were still monitored closely.
-The only woman I was permitted to speak with was Miho-san, who arrived one afternoon to deliver food and seemed personally offended by my existence in a half-starved state.
+The only woman I was permitted to interact with was Miho-san, who arrived one afternoon to deliver food and seemed personally offended by my existence in a half-starved state.
 She was strangely insistent that I, in particular, help her carry several oversized boxes from the café.

 I managed a smile that fooled neither of us.
 ‘I’m fine.’